 Krakatoa hosts live music events during peak trading times, from 8pm to 11pm on Fridays & Saturdays, when most city centre bars are at their busiest.
 We estimate that £100K of annual drink sales are sacrificed through operating as a grassroots music venue.

-Furthermore, each gig has a base cost of £250, which is incurred by paying the booker, promoter, cashier, bouncer, and engineer.
+Furthermore, each gig has a base cost of £200, which is incurred by paying the booker, promoter, cashier, bouncer, and engineer.
 Also factored into that is the cost of promotional materials, wear & tear on equipment, increased power consumption, and the obligatory PRS fee.
-Other than some additional advertising and rider, similar costs are involved in hosting a local showcase, as a ‘name’ touring act, making grassroots gigs proportionally less cost effective.

 Aberdeen has around 100 bands, plying their trade in a handful of venues, concentrated within a small geographic area, with the next nearest city an hour’s drive away.
 By way of comparison, Glasgow and Edinburgh have a catchment area ten times the size, with venues spread much further apart, and benefit from better access to the touring circuit.